 Annually, the Academy provides over 1.5 thousand courses; more than 2.5 thousand interns and 23 thousand physicians and pharmacists take training.

 Joint work with practical care bodies and institutions is an old tradition of the Academy.
 It is sufficient to cite that annually about 200 thousand patients are given consultations and over 20 thousand complex surgical interventions are performed by its staff members in base and extra-base medical establishments.
 Over 30 leading scientists are head experts of the Ministry of Health of Ukraine who work at improving the quality of medical care for the population.
 Summarizing the way proceeded from Clinical Institute for Advanced Training of Physicians to the first one in Ukraine Shupyk National Medical Academy of Postgraduate Education, it should be emphasized that it has always been proud of scientific personnel.
-At different periods prominent scientists - academicians, associate members of Academies of Sciences - worked and work at the Academy: M. M. Amosov, O. I. Arutiunov, F. Yu.
+At different periods prominent scientists - academicians, corresponding members of Academies of Sciences - worked and work at the Academy: M. M. Amosov, O. I. Arutiunov, F. Yu.
 Bohdanov, V. D. Bratus’, V. Kh.
 Vasylenko, Yu.
 V. Voronenko (Rector of the Academy since 2002), O. S. Yefimov, D. M. Kaliuzhnyi, V. P. Komisarenko, B. M. Man’kovs’kyi, O. M. Marzieiev, L. I. Medvid’, L. V. Tymoshenko, D. F. Chebotariov, M. H. Shandala, O. O. Shalimov et al.

-Training of young scientists is one of the greatest tasks of the Academy.
+Training young scientists is one of the greatest tasks of the Academy.
 Being an Institute, for the first time it obtained the right to defend theses for the degree of Candidate of Medical Sciences (1963) and in 1967 – for the degree of Doctor of Medical Sciences.
-Nowadays there are 11 specialized Boards for defense of Doctor’s and Candidate’s theses in 13 specialties, including internal diseases, nervous diseases, surgery, obstetrics and gynecology, anesthesiology and intensive therapy, forensic medicine, pharmaceutics and pharmacy management, pharmaceutical chemistry and pharmacognosy, eye diseases, radiodiagnostics and radiotherapy, social medicine, stomatology, medical and biological informatics and cybernetics.
+Nowadays there are 11 specialized Boards for defence of Doctor’s and Candidate’s theses in 13 specialties, including internal diseases, nervous diseases, surgery, obstetrics and gynaecology, anaesthesiology and intensive therapy, forensic medicine, pharmaceutics and pharmacy management, pharmaceutical chemistry and pharmacognosy, eye diseases, radiodiagnostics and radiotherapy, social medicine, dentistry, medical and biological informatics and cybernetics.
 49 doctoral and 234 candidate theses have been defended within the period from 2008 to 2012; 184 postgraduate students, 380 residents, 60 masters have been trained.